eetchen/eetchen.github.io/_pages/about.md

 </center>

 # News
+**2025.06** It is glad to announce that our paper "Taylor-Series-Expansion-Based Vision Transformer Models" by Chong Yu is accepted by IEEE Transactions on Pattern Analysis and Machine Intelligence (T-PAMI).

 **2025.05** It is worth celebrating that our paper "Boost Embodied AI Models with Robust Compression Boundary" by Chong Yu is accepted by International Joint Conference on Artificial Intelligence (IJCAI), "DOLPHIN:Moving Towards Closed-loop Auto-research through Thinking, Practice, and Feedback" by Jiakang Yuan is accepted by Association for Computational Linguistics(ACL) Main Conference, and "Mamba-Based Progressive-Recovery Framework forMultimodal Low Light Image Enhancement" by Mohammad Mahdizadeh is accepted by IEEE Transactions on Multimedia (T-MM)!

 **2025.04** We are glad to announce that our new paper "Stimulative Training++: Go Beyond The Performance Limits of Residual Networks" by Peng Ye is accepted by IEEE Transactions on Pattern Analysis and Machine Intelligence (T-PAMI).